Skip to content

 The Bottom Line

-Notion is the most versatile choice for teams and power users.
-Obsidian is best for personal knowledge management with privacy.
-Apple Notes is perfect for Apple users who want simplicity.
+Notion (free personal, $10/user/mo for teams) is the most versatile choice for collaborative teams and structured thinkers.
+Obsidian (free, local Markdown files) is best for personal knowledge management with full data ownership.
+Apple Notes (free) is perfect for Apple users who want zero-friction simplicity.
+Skip Evernote ($14.99/mo) — both Notion and Obsidian offer more for less.

 Frequently Asked Questions